0xBlueshiftLabs/PvP-Random-Chance-Betting/README.md

 # PvP-Random-Chance-Betting

-Player vs player betting on Polygon, using custom ERC20 token and Chainlink VRF.
+Decentralised player vs player betting on Polygon, using a custom ERC20 token and Chainlink VRF for verifiable on chain randomness.

-(Beta version, deploying to main net soon)
+(Beta version.
+Deploying to main net soon)

 Licence: Unlicensed.